steadows/Data-Science-Portfolio/ML:AI/README.md

 ## 📘 Overview

 This folder showcases my machine learning and AI projects, demonstrating my ability to tackle diverse challenges in bioinformatics, environmental science, and predictive modeling.
-These projects were completed as part of Kaggle Challenges during my coursework in Grand Valley’s CIS 678 Machine Learning course, with one additional graduate project on cross-modal learning.
+These projects were completed as part of Kaggle Challenges during my coursework in Grand Valley’s CIS 678 Machine Learning course.
+Our teams took 1st place for projects 1 & 2, and 2nd place for projects 3 and 4.
 I collaborated with Lauryn Davis and Brooke Walters on all projects, leveraging advanced algorithms, feature engineering, and optimization techniques to achieve strong results.
 Below is a summary of each project, with links to their respective directories for detailed insights.

 **Author**: Steve Meadows
 GitHub: [@steadows](https://github.com/steadows/data-science-portfolio)